 VPN = Proxy alternative to change IP Internet Explorer

 Most of the time the speed provided by proxies is quite low.
-Therefore, you may consider VPN services as an excellent alternative to change IP Internet Explorer.
+Therefore, you may consider VPN services as an excellent alternative to change your IP using Internet Explorer.
 They are more expensive but also more reliable and faster.
 Also, there is a significant difference.
-Unlike proxies that are set up in the browser, VPNs change the IP for all application running on the device (including other browsers, email clients, torrent clients, etc.).
+Unlike proxies that are set up in the browser, VPNs change the IP for all applications running on the device (including other browsers, email clients, torrent clients, etc.).